Male Infertility, Diagnosis & Treatment

 Male infertility signs and symptoms may be:

 • Problems with sexual function, difficulty with ejaculation, decreased sexual desire (decreased libido) or difficulty in keeping an erection (erectile dysfunction)

 • Pain, swelling or a lump in the testicle area.

 • Abnormal breast growth (gynecomastia)

 • Decreased facial or body hair or other signs of a chromosomal or hormonal abnormality

-• Having a low sperm count (less than 15 million sperm per milliliter of semen or a total sperm count of less than 39 million per ejaculation)
+• Low sperm count (less than 15 million sperm per milliliter or a total sperm count of less than 39 million per ejaculation)

 See a doctor if you:

 • Are unable to have a child after a year of regular, unprotected sex